neonkore/Nunicode/README.md

 ## Strings collation

 nunicode implements ISO 14651 collation where strings are sorted according to the weights of their codepoints.
-Weight used by nunicode are defined by DUCET (default Unicode collation table).
+Weight used by nunicode are derived from DUCET (default Unicode collation table).
 Character set is reduced to contain only letters and number to reduce library size.
 The rest of the codepoints are sorted at the end of the list in codepoint order.